Ray Walker (footballer, born 1963): Port Vale

 He was installed as the club's penalty-taker in 1990–91, and five of his seven goals came from the spot.
 His performances over his fifty games resulted in him being awarded the club's Player of the Year award once again in 1991, with only David Harris before him having been handed that honour twice.
-He was sidelined for five months with ligament damage in September 1991, and his absence during the 1991–92 was notable, and was a factor in the club being relegated, with Vale finishing just five points from safety.
-He recovered to make 27 appearances over the course of the season, his two goals from coming from the spot.
-Walker was involved in the TNT Tournament win in summer 1992.
+He was sidelined for five months with ligament damage in September 1991, and his absence during the 1991–92 was notable and was a factor in the club being relegated, with Vale finishing just five points from safety.
+He recovered to make 27 appearances throughout the season, his two goals coming from the spot.
+Walker was involved in the TNT Tournament win in the summer of 1992.
 He picked up a knee injury in April 1993 and although his performances 1992–93 saw him selected for that seasons PFA Second Division side of the year, he had to undergo a cruciate ligament operation in September 1993, which caused him to miss most of the 1993–94 season.
-At the end of the campaign though, Vale were promoted into the First Division as Second Division runners-up.
+At the end of the campaign, though, Vale were promoted into the First Division as Second Division runners-up.

-He spent a brief five game loan period with Second Division Cambridge United in September 1994, but managed to win his place back at Vale Park upon his return.
-However he was struck down by another knee injury in March 1995.
-He played in the 1996 Anglo-Italian Cup Final, as Vale lost 5–2 to Genoa.
-He made nineteen appearances in 1996–97, as Vale posted their highest ever post-WW2 finish (eighth place in the second tier).
+He spent a brief five-game loan period with Second Division Cambridge United in September 1994 but managed to win his place back at Vale Park upon his return.
+However, he was struck down by another knee injury in March 1995.
+At that point, Ian Bogie was signed as his replacement.
+Walker scored two goals in 47 games in the 1995–96 season, both goals coming in a 4–3 win over Crystal Palace in an FA Cup third round replay.
+He played in the 1996 Anglo-Italian Cup final, as Vale lost 5–2 to Genoa.
+He made 19 appearances in 1996–97, as Vale posted their highest ever post-WW2 finish (eighth place in the second tier).
 He then left the club in May 1997.
 His many years with the "Valiants" entitled him to a testimonial game, which finished as an 8–6 defeat to Leicester City.
-He played a total of 440 league and cup games for the club, scoring 43 goals.
+Known by the nickname 'Razor', he played a total of 440 league and cup games for the club, scoring 43 goals.

 Later career

-After leaving Port Vale Walker spent time as a player-coach with Conference new boys Leek Town, including a five-game spell as caretaker manager from 17 March 1998.
+After leaving Port Vale, Walker spent time as a player-coach with Conference new boys Leek Town, including a five-game spell as caretaker manager from 17 March 1998.
 He played a total of 45 games in the 1997–98 season.
 Later that year he became player-manager at North West Counties League side Newcastle Town, where he remained until leaving to join the Crewe Alexandra academy in 2001.
 The "Castle" finished fourth in Division One in 1998–99, second in 1999–2000 and ninth in 2000–01.
+They also reached the semi-finals of the FA Vase in 1999–2000.